RenatoBrunetti/my-study-notes/devops/docker/Dockerfile.md

 > if some instruction changes after building execution, the cache will be ignored from the changed line until the end.

+> if some instruction needs another one, run both in the same run command.

 <br>

 ## Samples: